5 Simple Knowledge Base SEO Tips Anyone Can Follow

 • Consider including videos and images.
 Including videos and screenshots may help your content rank higher, and it also lets you cater to customers with different preferred learning types (visual vs. auditory vs. reading).

-• Include anchor links in long content.
-Anchor links let readers jump to the sections they're most interested in, helping them find answers more quickly.
-Plus, anchor links sometimes appear under search results so users can jump directly from the results to the section they're interested in.
+• Include a table of contents with anchor links.
+Anchor links on list items in a table of contents let readers jump to the sections they're most interested in, helping them find answers more quickly.

-Optimizing your knowledge base doesn't have to be complicated
+Knowledge base SEO doesn't have to be complicated

-A lot of posts that cover knowledge base SEO go into great detail on the all of the highly technical tasks you need to complete to optimize your knowledge base for search, but knowledge base software like Help Scout's Docs will take care of all of the more technical tasks for you.
+A lot of posts that cover knowledge base SEO go into great detail on all of the highly technical tasks you need to complete to optimize your knowledge base for search, but the right knowledge base software will take care of the more technical tasks for you.

-Then, with a bit of research and adherence to a few simple best practices, your content will rank well in search engines, you'll get fewer requests in the queue for questions you've already answered, and your customers will find the information they need to succeed with your product.
+With a little bit of research and adherence to a few simple best practices, your content will rank well in search engines, you'll get fewer requests in the queue for questions you've already answered, and your customers will find the information they need to succeed with your product.

 Like what you see?
 Share with a friend.